 CISE - IIS - About

-The Division of Information and Intelligent Systems (IIS) studies the inter-related roles of people, computers, and information.
-The division supports research in human-computer interaction, data science, and artificial intelligence.
-IIS includes three core programs, Human-Centered Computing (HCC), Information Integration and Informatics (III), and Robust Intelligence (RI).
-The division also contributes to many interdisciplinary crosscutting programs.
+The Division of Information and Intelligent Systems (IIS) supports research and education on the interrelated roles of people, computers and information.
+IIS includes three core programs as well as many interdisciplinary crosscutting programs.

-Information Integration and Informatics (III) supports innovative research on computational methods for the full data lifecycle, from collection through archiving and knowledge discovery, to maximize the utility of information resources to science and engineering and broadly to society.
-III projects range from formal theoretical research to those that advance data-intensive applications of scientific, engineering, or societal importance.
-Areas within III include general methods for data acquisition, exploration, analysis, and explanation; advanced analytics; data management; and knowledge bases.
+The Information Integration and Informatics (III) program supports innovative research on computational methods for the full data life cycle, from collection through knowledge discovery to archiving and retrieval.
+III projects range from formal theoretical research to those that advance data-intensive applications of scientific, engineering or societal importance.

 The Robust Intelligence (RI) program supports research in all aspects of the computational understanding and modeling of intelligence in complex and realistic contexts.
 RI systems are characterized by flexibility and resourcefulness and use of a variety of modeling or reasoning approaches, demonstrating a high level of intelligence and adaptability.

 General inquiries may be directed to IIS staff.
 View the IIS staff directory.

 For media inquiries, please call (703) 292-7090 or email NSF Public Affairs at email@example.com.